Dadeesamuel/amusement-park/readme.md

-# ADDRESS-BOOK
+# ACEDU AMUSEMENT PARK

 The address book is a site where user can add there name, phone number and email address for future references.

 ## How to visit

-[click](https://dadeesamuel.github.io/adress-book) to visit our store.
+[click](https://dadeesamuel.github.io/amusement-park) to visit our store.

 ## TABLE OF CONTENT